Scroll through the latest trends on the TikTok FYP — updated monthly.

 May is filled with fun TikTok trends to watch or remake for your own content.
 Here are some of the most popular trends on TikTok this month.

 This is a hilarious and very easy to replicate trend — as long as you can hold your laughter in.
-To do this trend, find an unsuspecting friend, family member or coworker (even better if they’re unfamiliar with this trend), and say “I’m so hungry I could eat..” and instead of saying the the usual, ‘horse’, mention a historical or fictional figure or someone from their past that would truly shock them.
+To do this trend, find an unsuspecting friend, family member or coworker (even better if they’re unfamiliar with this trend), and say “I’m so hungry I could eat..” and instead of saying the usual, ‘horse’, mention a historical or fictional figure or someone from their past that would truly shock them.

 This is a trend you can take seriously, or have a bit of fun with.
 Use a text overlay to share a video of a location that makes you happy, a selfie featuring yourself in a state of bliss or partaking in a fun activity like shopping or even eating fast food.
 Using the text feature, write ‘I almost forgot this was the whole point’ on your TikTok post.